khushilorish/Python-core/README.md

 # Python
+Python Core & Libraries Practice
-This repository contains my systematic practice of core Python and major libraries (NumPy, Pandas, etc.), with problem-solving code and examples updated regularly as part of my AI/ML preparation.
+This repository contains my structured practice of core Python and essential Python libraries used in AI/ML.
+The focus is on building strong fundamentals through hands-on coding and problem solving, not tutorials or copied code.